 Follow this pre and post-hike recovery plan to soothe your sore muscles after hiking or working out.
 Your muscles will thank you.

-Whether it’s your first hike of the year or you’re doing a multi-day hike you’ll likely experience muscle soreness after hiking at some point.
+Whether it’s your first hike of the year or you’re doing a multi-day hiking tour you’ll likely experience muscle soreness after hiking at some point.

 Your calves or quads may be sore, or if you’re carrying a heavy backpack it might be your shoulders or your back.
 Or in some cases, your entire body might be aching.